Package, Sign, and Verify Charts

 helm package ./nginx

-The output shows us that the chart’s files are archived to the /home/user/nginx-0.1.0.tgz file.
+The output shows that the chart’s files are archived to the /home/user/nginx-0.1.0.tgz file.

 Successfully packaged chart and saved it to: /home/user/nginx-0.1.0.tgz

-The .tgz extension points out that this is a TAR archive, compressed with Gzip.
-We can open this up with almost any archive manager like WinRAR, 7-Zip and so on.
-Inside, we’ll see all the files and directories we added to this chart, in our exercises, neatly grouped together in a single nginx-0.1.0.tgz file that is much easier to move around.
+The .tgz extension indicates that this is a TAR archive compressed with Gzip.
+We can open this up with almost any archive manager like WinRAR, 7-Zip, etc. Inside, we’ll see all the files and directories we added to this chart in our exercises, neatly grouped together in a single nginx-0.1.0.tgz file that is much easier to move around.

-So that’s done, why can’t we just skip to uploading this on some server, make it available to the Internet?
-Why is it recommended to go through the signing step too?
+So that’s done.
+Why can’t we upload this on some server and make it available online?
+Let's see why it is recommended to go through the signing step.

 Signing a Helm Chart

-Whenever we download stuff from the Internet, it’s not 100% guaranteed that what we get is actually what the developer/maintainer uploaded.
-That’s because servers can be hacked and files can be replaced with malicious content.
-One of the ways to make downloads safer is to cryptographically sign files/packages.
+Whenever we download code from the Internet, it’s not 100% guaranteed that what we get is actually what the developer/maintainer uploaded.
+That’s because servers can be hacked, and files can be replaced with malicious content.
+One of the ways to make downloads safer is to sign files/packages cryptographically.

-For example, in this case, we built our chart, we know our content is good and safe to use.
-But how can the users that download our chart be sure that they get exactly what we built for them and not some malicious file uploaded by some hacker?
+For example, in this case, we built our chart, and we know our content is good and safe to use.
+But how can the users that download our chart ensure they get exactly what we built for them and not some malicious file uploaded by hackers?
+Let's see how.

 Helm Provenance and Integrity

-- Helm uses a private key that only we, the chart developers, have access to.
-With this key, it produces a digital signature and adds it to what is called a provenance file (we’ll take a deeper look at this file soon).
+- Helm uses a private key that only we, the chart developers, can access.
+This key produces a digital signature and adds it to a provenance file (we’ll look deeper at this file soon).

 - Users download our chart and provenance file and look for this signature.
-With a public key that they know belongs to us, they can verify if the chart is correctly signed.
-If the signature is valid, they know that this chart was manually signed by us, the chart’s developers.
+They can verify if the chart is correctly signed with a public key they know belongs to us.
+If the signature is valid, they know that our developers manually signed this chart.

 Generating Private/Public Key Pairs with gpg

 First, we’ll need the private key.
-We can generate this private key/public key pair with the Gnu Privacy Guard (gpg) utility included by default in most Linux distributions.
-For the purposes of our exercise, we’ll choose the quickest method to generate these, with this command:
+We can generate this private key/public key pair with the Gnu Privacy Guard (gpg) utility included by default in most Linux distributions (If you are using another OS, you can download and install it using this link).
+For the purposes of our exercise, we’ll choose the quickest method to generate these with this command:

 gpg --quick-generate-key "John Smith"

-“John Smith” is the “real name” we will use for this key.
-In a real-world scenario, you should also add other details such as the personal email (in fact an entirely different command is recommended which we will mention here later).
+In the command above, “John Smith” is our “real name” for this key.
+In a real-world scenario, you should also add other details such as the personal email (in fact, an entirely different command is recommended, which we will mention here later).

-If you get a prompt to password-protect this, you can just use an empty password for the sake of simplicity.
-In a real-world scenario though, it’s recommended you use a strong password to protect your private key.
-It will be encrypted with this password and even if someone somehow steals your file, they can’t use it without the correct password.
+If you get a prompt to password-protect this, you can use an empty password for simplicity.
+In a real-world scenario, though, you should use a strong password to protect your private key.
+It will be encrypted with this password; even if someone somehow steals your file, they can’t use it without the correct password.

-When the keys have been generated, we’ll see output similar to this:
+When the keys have been generated, we’ll see an output similar to this:

 gpg: /home/user/.gnupg/trustdb.gpg: trustdb created